 My mom, as I’ve mentioned, read aloud to all four of her children until we moved away to college.
 She apparently had an incredible soprano voice in high school and college, but after years of reading aloud, she’s now nearly a tenor.
 So if your job requires you to keep your voice is good condition, maybe consider audiobooks instead of reading aloud.
 Or just don’t yell so much while you’re reading, like I do 😉

 How long do you read for each night?
 Do you set a time limit?

 I don’t set a time limit, but usually I read one chapter, unless the book has very long chapters.
 It takes us between 10-30 minutes.

 When do you fit it in with your bedtime routine?

-- Quick shower – they all take one together, currently, and they’re in and out within 5 minutes
+- Quick shower – they’re in and out within 5 minutes

 - Teeth brushing – we use the Oral B app and THESE ELECTRIC TOOTHBRUSHES

 - Personal scriptures – B uses THIS STUDY GUIDE to help him with his, and the little boys watch THESE VIDEOS from our church’s website